12 Ways to Boost Your Website’s Lead Generation Performance

 Don’t let that be you.
 Cherry pick your most effective lead generation tactics.
 Leave out the stuff that doesn’t work.

 You see, typically there’s an 80/20 pattern with lead generation tactics.
 That is, about 20% of your lead generation tactics will generate 80% of your leads.
 The remaining 80% of your lead gen tactics will just bring in trickles.
 So don’t torture your visitors with all those lead gen tactics that don’t work as well.

-The question is, of course … which tactics are going to be your top performers?
+The question is what tactics are going to be your top performers?
 The only way to know that is to try each one, and maybe test it in a couple of different presentations.
 Every site is different, and what works in the marketing research doesn’t necessarily work on every site.